tnhgeneric/Agentic-onto/apps/agentic-backend/README.md

         // ... create Patient and link to Appointment, Diagnosis ...
         // ... create Treatment, Medication, Test and link appropriately ...
         // ... save all using repositories ...
-        System.out.println("Sample data initialized: Patient, Doctor, Hospital, Diagnosis, Appointment, Treatment, Medication, Test nodes and relationships created in Neo4j.");
+        System.out.println("Sample data initialized: Patient, Doctor, Hospital, Diagnosis, Appointment, Treatment, Medication, Test, Alert nodes and relationships created in Neo4j.");
     }
 }
 ```

-This ensures that your Neo4j database is populated with a realistic mini-graph for immediate exploration and development, including all 8 ontology entities: Patient, Doctor, Hospital, Appointment, Diagnosis, Treatment, Medication, and Test.
+This ensures that your Neo4j database is populated with a realistic mini-graph for immediate exploration and development, including all 9 ontology entities: Patient, Doctor, Hospital, Appointment, Diagnosis, Treatment, Medication, Test, and Alert.

 ## Neo4j Aura User Roles & Permissions